Prakash-Saha10/PIZZA_SQL_/README.md

 Ranked the top 3 best-selling pizzas within each category to highlight customer preferences.

-🛠️ Tools Used
-SQL for querying and data analysis
+🛠️ Tools Used SQL for querying and data analysis:
-PostgreSQL database (compatible with other SQL dialects) Schema design included for basic understanding
+1.PostgreSQL database (compatible with other SQL dialects) 2.Schema design included for basic understanding

 📚 Learning Outcome
 Through this project, I improved my SQL skills in: